 Continuing Education Unit

-The participant could receive CEU’s for this workshop through Vocational Rehabilitation Association of Canada, College of Vocational Rehabilitation Professionals, and Commission on Rehabilitation Counselor Certification.
+It is anticipated that the participant could receive CEU’s for this workshop through Vocational Rehabilitation Association of Canada, College of Vocational Rehabilitation Professionals, and Commission on Rehabilitation Counselor Certification.
 Written letters of participation can also be provided for other organizations (e.g. NIDMAR).